Our new book is done. It is $2.99 on the Kindle Store. I would love to hear what you think about it. Click this link or the cover to read a sample.

 If people in a subdivision lose their power, they light some candles and hunker down to wait for the utility company to get the power fixed.
 Usually the power comes back on in a matter of hours, and sometimes people don't even know if they neighbors have lost power.
 When the power goes out far from the reach of town, people check on each other.

-Having learned appreciation of wilderness long ago, we chose a rural but well within the grid spot, Cape Carteret, for our semi-retirement.
+Having spent time in wilderness long ago, we chose a rural but well within the grid spot, Cape Carteret, for the next chapter of our lives.
 We wanted easy access to services had become part of our lives while living near Roanoke.
 Being near several restaurants wasn't important in our younger years, but now we like to enjoy the option of an meal cooked by someone else.
 This area near Emerald Isle was also an area where we thought people might enjoy visiting with us.
 That has proved to be the case.

 Still we are not in place without risk.
 Even in our cozy spot with south facing beaches, we could have a bad hurricane, but so far we have only watched them swing by us and head for the Northern Outer Banks or even Nova Scotia.